esetspace/classrootweb/index.md

-# Public First Project Webroot Download Already Purchased?
-How to I-n-stall on Another PC or R-e-ins-tall Easily
+# Get Started With Webroot Download Already Purchased?
+How to easilyInstall on Another PC or directlyreinstall documentation

-Valuable information for the users.
+The right information right at your finger tips.